informalsystems/hermes/guide/src/query_packet.md

 }
 ```

-# Packet Commitment with Sequence
+## Packet Commitment with Sequence

-The `query packet commitment` can be used to query the commitment raw value of a packet with a given sequence number.
+Use the `query packet commitment` command to query the commitment value of a packet with a given sequence number.

 ```shell
 USAGE: